ahemyu/Semantic-Search/README.md

     - Gradio Interface: The user interface is set up using Gradio, allowing users to input their search queries and view the results in a tabular format.
 ### root directory
 - **config.json**:
-    Stores essential settings that dictate how the application processes and queries data.
+    Stores settings that dictate how the application processes and queries data.
     The parameters included in this configuration file are:

     - data_file_path: Specifies the path to the dataset used for generating embeddings.
 This ensures that the application knows where to fetch the raw data from within the project structure.
     - model_name: Defines the model used by Sentence Transformers to generate embeddings.
 This setting can be dynamically overridden by an environment variable if needed.